alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week2.md

 ## Obstacles

 * Initially wanted to use satellite imagery but had to switch to point clouds obtained from LiDAR to retrieve height data.
-* Matching up the pixels in the image to the occupancy grid took a while.
+* Creating the images from a grid of ones and zeros took a while due to matching issues.

 ## Objectives

 * Make A* smarter (add optimization, height checks, etc.)
-* Finish API integration
+* Finish OpenTopography API integration